After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam

 READ ALSO :

-On the other hand, protests are fast gathering in cyberspace to show solidarity with the victim after being arrested on Thursday for allegedly hurting religious sentiments on social media.
+On the other hand, protests are fast gathering in cyberspace to show solidarity with the victims after being arrested on Thursday for allegedly hurting religious sentiments on social media.
 “Freedom of speech is of utmost importance… Someone can’t be arrested for criticizing a religion… Be it whichever religion… We demand Tarak Biswas’s release immediately,” said one Shreyasi Roy on social media.

 You might also like